Many people want to start a clothing line or clothing brand. After all, how difficult could it be?

 - hourly wages to cover your design and construction time

 If you plan to hire any employees, you’ll want to budget their wages into your start-up calculations as well.
+After all, a successful clothing line means that you’ll earn a profit after all expenses.

 Setting Your Prices